ironsheep/P2-vscode-extensions/TASKS-User-win.md

 #### OS: Windows

 On windows the search path for programs is maintained by the **Windows Settings App.** Open Window Settings and search for "environment" and you should see two choices: "**Edit the system environment variables**" and "**Edit environment variables for your account**".
-If you want the tools to work for all users on this Windows machine then adjust the PATH values by editing the system environment variables.
+If you want the tools to work for all users on this Windows machine (Preferred) then adjust the PATH values by editing the system environment variables.
 If, instead, you only need the tools to work for your account then edit the environment variables for your account.

 You will do this for each of FlexProp and PNut (which ever ones you use, either or both.)